Vanilla Crescent Cookies (Vanillekipferl)

 Repeat these steps until you have used up all the dough.
 You’ll likely need to use at least two baking sheets.

-baked crescent cookies in parchment paper on cookie sheet
+baked crescent cookies in parchment paper on cookie sheet.

 Bake the cookies until the edges are just starting to brown.

 Bake the cookies for approximately 15-17 minutes on the middle rack of the oven until the edges are just starting to get lightly golden brown.
-Remember: The tops of the cookies don’t need to be brown.

-silver strainer sprinkling powdered sugar on crescent cookies in counter
+silver strainer sprinkling powdered sugar on crescent cookies in counter.

 Dust the Vanillekipferl in powdered sugar.